FreekBes/simple_radio_archive/readme.md

 After you've added your schedule, you'll need to add a livestream URL in the settings.json file as well.
 In order to play this audiostream directly in the web portal, the stream needs to be non-CORS restricted.
 If it is not, most major web browsers will refuse to play the content.
 Users will still be able to open the stream in a new tab though.

+If you're using streamripper to rip the episode directly into the folder listed in settings.json, enable the streamripper fix by setting "streamripper_fix_enabled" to true in settings.json.
+If you do not do this, the livestream will likely display the wrong episode number while ripping the stream, and the incomplete stream rip will be visible in the web portal.

 ## Add custom cover art to episodes